My OpenLearn Profile

 - Get recognition for your learning

-Dr Miranda Dyson is a Senior Lecturer in Biology at The Open University.
+Miranda is a Senior Lecturer in Biology at The Open University.

-My research interests are in animal behaviour and communication.
-I have worked on several species of frogs (in South Africa, America and England) looking at reproductive behaviour.
+Her research interests are in animal behaviour and communication.
+She has worked on several species of frogs (in South Africa, America and England) looking at reproductive behaviour.
 During the breeding season male frogs use vocalizations to attract females and females use male calls to choose among potential mating partners.
-My work has aimed at determining what aspects of male vocal signals females attend to when choosing a mate and also how males compete with each other for access to females.
-I have also worked on fiddler crabs both in South Africa and Australia.
-Unlike frogs, fiddler crabs communicate mainly through visual cues.
-Males have an often brightly coloured enlarged claw which they use to attract females (by waving at them) and to fight with other males.
-My interest is figuring out how females choose among males using these visual signals (male claw colour and wave characteristics).
-I am currently working on bumblebees on a floodplain meadow which are the main pollinators of the snakeshead fritillary.
-I also continue to work on fiddler crabs.
+Her work has aimed at determining what aspects of male vocal signals females attend to when choosing a mate and also how males compete with each other for access to females.

 Subjects I like: